 Conventional suction piles may not have enough load-bearing capacity to support large loads in very soft soils.
-Settlement under the influence of weight loads can be a
+Settlement under the influence of weight loads can be a particular challenge, for example for templates connected to a conductor.
+Here, the

-15 particular challenge, for example for templates connected to a conductor.
-Here, the limit on settlement could be as little as 100mm throughout the working life of the template.
-If settlement exceeds that limit, it may be difficult to make, or to maintain, connections from other subsea equipment to the supported structure, for example via spool pipes.

-In principle, piles could simply be made bigger to increase their capacity.
+- 20 limit on settlement could be as little as 100mm throughout the working life of the template.
+If settlement exceeds that limit, it may be difficult to make, or to maintain, connections from other subsea equipment to the supported structure, for example via spool pipes. - In principle, piles could simply be made bigger to increase their capacity.
 However, a sufficiently large pile could be too large to lift and install safely using an available offshore crane.
-More generally, large piles are correspondingly expensive to fabricate, to transport and to install.

-There remains a need to improve the performance of hollow foundations in soft seabed soil, without necessarily increasing their size.
-This allows smaller cranes and vessels to be used for installation, greatly reducing the cost of installation and increasing the availability of suitable marine assets.

-It is against this background that the present invention has been devised.
-From one aspect, the invention resides in a method of installing an upright elongate hollow subsea foundation that is higher than it is wide, the method comprising: at least partially embedding the foundation in seabed soil; and placing a partition layer within a
+More generally, large piles are correspondingly expensive to fabricate, to transport and to install. - 30 There remains a need to improve the performance of hollow foundations in soft seabed soil, without necessarily increasing their size.
+This allows smaller cranes and vessels to be used for installation, greatly reducing the cost of installation and increasing the availability of suitable marine assets. - 35 It is against this background that the present invention has been devised.
+From one aspect, the invention resides in a method of installing an upright elongate hollow subsea foundation that is higher than it is wide, the method comprising: at least partially embedding the foundation in seabed soil; and placing a partition layer within a flooded interior of the foundation, supported by a plug of the soil that is surrounded by a wall of the foundation.
+The partition layer is placed on the plug of soil within the foundation at a level that is spaced from the top of the foundation by at least 20%, but

-35 flooded interior of the foundation, supported by a plug of the soil that is surrounded by a wall of the foundation.
-The partition layer is placed on the plug of soil within the foundation at a level that is spaced from the top of the foundation by at least 20% of the height of the foundation.
-Optionally, the partition layer may be placed at a level that is spaced from the top of the foundation by at least one third of the height of the foundation but preferably by no more than half of the height of the foundation.
+5 no more than half, of the height of the foundation.
+Optionally, the partition layer may be placed at a level that is spaced from the top of the foundation by at least one third of the height of the foundation.

-5 The partition layer may be engaged with or left disengaged from the surrounding wall of the foundation.
+The partition layer may be engaged with or left disengaged from the surrounding wall of the foundation.

-To lower the level of the partition layer relative to the foundation, the plug of soil may be shortened by excavating soil from the plug before placing the partition layer on the
+To lower the level of the partition layer relative to the foundation, the plug of soil is shortened by excavating soil from the plug before placing the partition layer on the plug.

-10 plug.
 For example, soil may be excavated from the plug to a level below that of the seabed surrounding the foundation.

-Soil may be excavated from the plug and removed from within the foundation after embedding the foundation, which may take place while the foundation remains
+Soil may be excavated from the plug and removed from within the foundation after embedding the foundation, which may take place while the foundation remains substantially stationary relative to the surrounding seabed.
+Alternatively, the plug of soil

-- 15 substantially stationary relative to the surrounding seabed.
-Alternatively, the plug of soil may be shortened before embedding the foundation by: excavating a cavity in the seabed soil to below the level of the seabed surrounding the cavity; and embedding the foundation into the seabed soil within the cavity.
-In that case, the cavity may be infilled around the embedded foundation. - 20

-The foundation may be embedded under its self-weight, optionally supplemented by generating an underpressure within the foundation.
+- 20 may be shortened before embedding the foundation by: excavating a cavity in the seabed soil to below the level of the seabed surrounding the cavity; and embedding the foundation into the seabed soil within the cavity.
+In that case, the cavity may be infilled around the embedded foundation. - 25 The foundation may be embedded under its self-weight, optionally supplemented by generating an underpressure within the foundation.

-Conveniently, the partition layer may be placed by introducing a flow of grout or other flowable material into the foundation and then curing or compacting the grout or other material.
+Conveniently, the partition layer may be placed by introducing a flow of grout or other flowable material into the foundation and then curing or compacting the grout or other

+30 material.
 It may also be possible to place the partition layer by lowering a slab into the foundation in one or more pieces.